awsdocs/aws-amplify-console-user-guide/doc_source/redirects.md

 ## Reverse proxy rewrite<a name="reverse-proxy-rewrite"></a>

-The following example uses a rewrite to proxy content from another location so that it appears to user that the domain hasn’t changed:
+The following example uses a rewrite to proxy content from another location so that it appears to the user that the domain hasn’t changed:

 ****